aiuta-com/android-sdk/docs/portal/Writerside/topics/Make-digital-try-on.md

 # Make digital try on

-In this tutorial, you will learn how to make your first generation with [Fashion Digital Try On](https://developer.aiuta.com/products/digital-try-on)
+In this tutorial, you will learn how to make your first generation with [Aiuta Digital Try On](https://developer.aiuta.com/products/digital-try-on)

 ## Prerequisites